FOREX-Dollar edges up as markets weigh chances of Fed rate hike

 "We think that, when adding the cooling off in wage inflation, and considering the diverging views within the FOMC (Federal Open Market Committee), the case for a pause at the 14 June meeting should prevail."

-The Australian dollar dipped 0.3% to $0.65870, ahead of a decision by the central bank on Tuesday on whether to raise rates that analysts said was on a knife-edge.
+The Australian dollar fell0.2% to $0.65905, ahead of a decision by the central bank on Tuesday on whether to raise rates that analysts said was on a knife-edge.

-The fall came despite the appointment of Mehmet Simsek as Turkeuy's finance minister, who won markets' confidence during previous stints in government between 2009 and 2018.
+The fall came despite the appointment of Mehmet Simsek as Turkey's finance minister, who won markets' confidence during previous stints in government between 2009 and 2018.

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo, editing by William Maclean)
+(Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo; editing by William Maclean and Jason Neely)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.